damarla99/fiction-api-web-application/kubernetes/README.md

 # 1. Have a Kubernetes cluster running
 kubectl cluster-info

-# 2. Have Docker image in a registry (ECR, Docker Hub, etc.)
+# 2. Have Docker images in a registry (ECR, Docker Hub, etc.)
-# Build and push image first
+# Build and push backend and frontend images first

-# 3. Update image URL in deployment.yaml
+# 3. Update image URLs in deployment files
-# Replace <YOUR_ECR_REPO_URL> with your actual registry URL
+# Replace placeholders with your actual registry URLs
 ```

 ### Deploy